• Disease Overview

 Diagnosis

-A diagnosis of Gitelman syndrome is based upon identification of characteristic symptoms, a detailed patient history, a thorough clinical evaluation and a variety of specialized tests.
-A diagnosis may be suspected after other more common causes of hypokalemia and metabolic alkalosis are ruled out.
+A diagnosis of Gitelman syndrome is made by looking at specific symptoms, a detailed patient history, a thorough medical evaluation and specialized tests.
+Doctors may suspect Gitelman syndrome after ruling out other more common causes of low potassium (hypokalemia) and an imbalance in blood acidity (metabolic alkalosis).

 • < Previous section